Algonquins of Barriere Lake: History

 The Algonquins of Barriere Lake were involved in the local history of disputes headed by European settlements and erections of forts.
 Additionally, the settlement of Quebec in the 1800s would extract resources from the Barriere Lake area to sell to the United States of America and Great Britain.
-In 2011 there was a dispute between local Quebecian government and the leadership of the Algonquins of Barriere Lake over local resource extraction.
+In 2011 there was a dispute between local Quebecois government and the leadership of the Algonquins of Barriere Lake over local resource extraction.
 At the time the Quebec Ministers were trying to approve resource gathering efforts like logging and mining on the Algonquin land.
-However, the Mitchikanibikok Inik Elders Council informed the Ministers that according to section 7 of the Trilateral agreement, they must first consult with Algonquin leadership before carrying out actions on their people’s land.
+However, the Mitchikanibikok Inik Elders Council informed the Ministers that according to section 7 of the Barriere Lake Trilateral Agreement, they must first consult with Algonquin leadership before carrying out actions on their people’s land.
+However the Trilateral Agreement was never truly respected by the government even though documents were mutually signed, and riot police were used to combat protestors protesting the Quebec government in 2008.